-When I was old enough to start making my own choices of what to read I stuck to fantasy and the classics.
+When I was a young reader I stuck to fantasy and the classics.
 I liked adventures that had happy endings.
-I can pretty much guarantee that if in those days you saw me walking through the woods just mucking about, I was probably in my head having an adventure.
-As I became a moody teenager my tastes drifted into Sci-Fi and cozy mysteries.
+I can pretty much guarantee that if in those days you saw young me walking through the woods or mucking about, I was probably having an adventure in my head inspired by some story I had just read.
+As I became a teenager my tastes drifted into Sci-Fi and cozy mysteries.
 Though my tastes changed, one thing stayed the same.
 I read books with happy endings.
 They might have detectives and scientists instead of orcs and hobbits, but the heroes had to win, the villains had to lose, and the couple had to get married or at least kiss.
-These endings weren’t all sunshine and roses, but ends were tied, heroes were rewarded, bad guys were mostly vanquished, and worlds were saved.
-These were novels that either made you sigh in contentment at the end or want to grab a sword and go hack up some orcs.
+These endings weren’t all sunshine and roses, but ends were tied and worlds were saved.
+I loved the books that either made me sigh in contentment or want to grab a sword and go hack up some orcs.

-As a reader, that’s what I still look for in the books I chose to read for pleasure.
-I don’t want to be dragged through a novel where horrible things happen to the main character only to be left at the end with some sort of moral lesson that’s usually closer to existentialism, relativism, or narcissism than I find comfortable.
-Fiction is a place where the author spins the world out of nothingness and then chooses what happens.
-The author is in control of everything.
+As an adult reader, that’s what I still look for in the books I chose to read for pleasure.
+I don’t want to be immersed in a novel where the main characters have terrible things happen to them or are horrible people themselves and after slogging through to the end there’s only a vague sense of completion, a morally relativistic point, or a relief for having survived it.
+Fiction is a place where the author spins a world out of nothingness and then chooses what happens.
+She is in control of everything.
 Why anyone chooses to write a book full of desolation without consolation, I will never know.
 If I get to choose then my reader is going to turn the last page of my book with that feeling one gets when walking out of a really great movie.

-This is not a dig on complex, well-written fiction or modernist, post-modernist, or what-have-you books.
-To Kill a Mockingbird is not an easy book to get through, but it’s one of the best ever written.
+This is not a dig on complex, well-written fiction or modernist, post-modernist, or literary books.
 Invisible Man by Ralph Ellison is a very difficult book to get through, but to this day it is the novel with the greatest impact on me as a reader.
 That book altered my view of the world.
-There were times I had to put it down and walk away because the world it took me to was that real and that terrible a place I didn’t want to be in it, but its message, the experience it was showing me, was profoundly important.
+There were times I had to put it down and walk away because the world it took me to was so real and terrible a place I didn’t want to be in it, but its message, the experience it was showing me, was profoundly important.
 The world needs books that tell a story a reader might not ever hear otherwise, an experience they might not ever understand without it, but there’s room on the shelf for happy endings too.

-When I read I don’t hold hands with the MC and walk through their story.
-I jump into their shoes and live it with them.
+When I read I don’t stand beside the main characters and walk through their story, I jump into their shoes and live it with them.
 Getting lost in a book is my favorite way to read.
 As a reader, I want to know my pain is worth it, that there’s either a great truth that is about to be imparted or at the end I will turn the last page and feel something.
-Whether that’s the glow of a happy ending or the thrill of an amazing adventure, or just a puzzle solved, it has to move me.
+Whether that’s the glow of a happy ending or the thrill of an amazing adventure, or a puzzle solved, it has to move me.

 There is this idea amongst fiction’s literati that sentimentality and the happy, satisfying, resolved endings it produces fails to communicate the emotional complexity and moral ambiguity of real life and are therefore inferior.
-But I call BS on that.
-Worse than calling it BS, I’d go as far as calling it elitist.
-The idea that feeling deeply and enjoying sentiment is strictly for the uneducated or less-enlightened is insulting.
+I say that’s nonsense.
+Actually, I’d go as far as calling it elitist.
+The idea that enjoying sentiment is strictly for the uneducated or less-enlightened is insulting.